-(ii) In April 2011, Falcon entered into a joint venture with Hess, with Hess granted a warrant to acquire 10,000,000 common shares in the capital of Falcon under the terms of the agreement at an exercise price of CDN\$0.19 per share, exercisable up to 13 January 2015.
+(iii) In April 2011, Falcon entered into a joint venture with Hess, with Hess granted a warrant to acquire 10,000,000 common shares in the capital of Falcon under the terms of the agreement at an exercise price of CDN\$0.19 per share, exercisable up to 13 January 2015.
 In June 2014, the term of the warrant was extended to 13 January 2020 to facilitate the termination of the participation agreement and joint operating agreements with Hess.
 On 3 October 2017, Falcon announced the transfer of the warrant from Hess to Nicolas Mathys.
 The terms of the warrant remain unchanged, with an exercise price of CDN\$0.19 per share and an expiry date of 13 January 2020.
+The warrant was not exercised and expired on 13 January 2020.